June 2007 PrepTest, Section 2, Question 18

 We don’t know if the skeptics are the ones testing the hypothesis or not.

-“Most” might make you rethink this answer choice, but it isn’t as bad as you think.
+“Most” might make you skeptical, but this answer choice isn’t as bad as you think.
 We could conceivably say “all” even.
 What scientist doesn’t want to receive recognition?
 “Most” is actually pretty safe, because it accounts for the tiny fraction of scientists who for whatever reason don’t want recognition for their hard work.
 Also, remember, there can be “motive” to discredit something, but also motive to not discredit it (think monetary motive vs. moral motive, for example).

 No, there just isn’t evidence showing the opposite.